“The customer is always right.”

 We’ve all heard this saying countless times before.
 Maybe we’ve even said it a time or two.

 While the original intention may have been to convey that employees should do their best to give customers exceptional service, the customer is NOT always right and that should be acknowledged.
-In fact, challenging this saying is the beginning of delivering on your customer experience promise.
+In fact, challenging this saying is the beginning of delivering on your customer experience promise by not always giving people what they want.

 We’ve heard stories of tech and web based businesses who pride themselves on their exceptional service and support to customers and yet still find themselves in sticky positions.
 Even Apple has experienced this and has a few customer service horror stories to show for it.